jerminliu/gcp-ansible-automation/README.md

-Infrastructure Automation with Ansible on GCP
+# Infrastructure Automation with Ansible on GCP

+## Purpose

+This repository contains a set of scripts for deploying a complete environment in Google Cloud - GCP

-Using the playbook:
+## Using the playbook:

-ansible-playbook --extra-vars "instance_name_1=instance01 instance_name_2=instance02" criainstancia.yml
+'ansible-playbook --extra-vars "instance_name_1=instance01 instance_name_2=instance02" criainstancia.yml'

-Adicionando linha.